rug-ds-lab/BPMVerification/README.md

 separate model is generated, reduced, and verified.
 Reduction is accomplished by calculating a stutter equivalent model with respect to the used input elements for each set.

 Each specification is defined by an id, type, and a list of inputElements.
-Each id should be unique and is used for feedback purposes.
-The type refers to a specificationType which is either predefined in resources/specificationTypes.xml or defined custom.
+Each id should be unique as it is used for feedback purposes.
+The type refers to a specificationType which is either predefined in src/main/resources/specificationTypes.xml or defined custom.
 The list of inputElements target the inputs of the specificationType.
 In case of overloading a target, the inputElements form a dis/con-junction as defined by that target's type.